10 things on the Bundesliga

-The youngest person to coach a team to the title was Matthias Sammer when he led BVB to glory in 2001/02 at the age of 34.
+The youngest person to coach a team to the title was Matthias Sammer when he led BVB to glory in 2001/02 at the age of 34, four months shy of his 35th birthday.
+He beat Julian Nagelsmann by a couple of months, the current Bayern coach having won his first league title in 2021/22, likewise aged 34.
 At the other end of the spectrum, Jupp Heynckes was the oldest when Bayern lifted the Meisterschale in 2017/18 just weeks after his 73rd birthday.
 That fourth title came 29 years after his first.

 Max Merkel holds a unique place in history as the first coach to win the Bundesliga twice, doing so with 1860 Munich in 1965/66 and then Nuremberg in 1967/68.
 Hennes Weisweiler was the first to win two back-to-back, with Gladbach in 1969/70 and 1970/71.

 Quite frankly there is only one man at this party in over half a century of Bundesliga action.
 Gerd Müller's haul of 365 goals from just 427 games will likely never be beaten.
 Every single one of those came for Bayern, at a rate of one every 105 minutes, before the man known as "Der Bomber" left for the USA at the age of 33.